 Degrees for your needs

-The Ph.D. degree is designed to train research geoscientists, principally through original research under the mentorship of a major advisor and guidance by a graduate committee.
-Students complete at least 30 credits of graduate coursework beyond a related BA/BS degree or at least 15 credits of graduate coursework beyond a related MS degree, at least 15 credits of graduate research, and a research project culminating in a dissertation, and a dissertation defense administered by the advisory committee.
+The Ph.D. degree is designed to train research geoscientists, principally through original research under the mentorship of a major advisor and guidance by an advisory committee.
+Students must complete at least 30 credits of graduate coursework beyond a related BA/BS degree or at least 15 credits of graduate coursework beyond a related MS degree, at least 15 credits of graduate research, a general examination, a research project culminating in a dissertation, and a dissertation defense administered by the advisory committee.

 The M.S. degree is designed to provide additional coursework and experience beyond a B.S. degree to train students to work as professional geologists, and(or) to serve as an intermediate step between the bachelors and doctors levels.